 When you finish your 4 years, you are granted a 6-month grace period before you need to begin repaying your student loan.

-Once you have begun repaying your loan, if you run into financial difficulties and can’t make payments for a time, you may be eligible to deferment and forbearance.
+Once you have begun repaying your loan, if you run into financial difficulties and can’t make payments for a time, you may be eligible for deferment and forbearance.
 If so, during that period, your interest would again be paid by the government.

 - The government pays your interest while you are in school